What It Actually Means If You Move Around A Lot While Sleeping

 According to doctor of chiropractic and functional medicine expert Stacie Stephenson, D.C., CNS, it's perfectly normal to move while sleeping.

 In fact, she notes, the average sleeper moves 40 to 50 times per night.
 When we're sleep-deprived, we may move less, but under normal circumstances, she adds, we're naturally more active during stage 1 or light sleep, as well as REM sleep, than we are in other sleep stages.

 That said, moving in certain ways can be a sign of a problem.
-Specific types of sleep movements, such as restless legs syndrome and periodic limb movement disorder, Stephenson explains, are linked with stress, depression, lifestyle factors like too much caffeine, and even certain health conditions, from diabetes, heart disease, and sleep apnea to ADHD, PTSD, and frequent nightmares.
+Specific types of sleep movements, such as restless legs syndrome and periodic limb movement disorder1, Stephenson explains, are linked with stress, depression, lifestyle factors like too much caffeine, and even certain health conditions, from diabetes, heart disease, and sleep apnea to ADHD, PTSD, and frequent nightmares.

 "We know that these sleep disorders, if not the movements themselves, are associated with lower-quality sleep," Stephenson tells mbg, "but if you feel well-rested during the day, you likely do not have a problem."